State's cases rise 2,893, five days in row under 3,000; deaths' increase 76

-Florida's coronavirus cases rose by 2,893, the fifth day in a row under 3,000, including a U.S.-high 2,811 Wednesday, as deaths rose by 76 after 44 Wednesday and the toll including nonresidents passed 37,000, the Florida Health Department announced Thursday.
+Florida gained national daily highs in coronavirus deaths and cases Thursday.
+Cases rose by 2,893, the fifth day in a row under 3,000, including a U.S.-high 2,811 Wednesday, as deaths increased by 76 after 44 the day before and the toll including nonresidents passed 37,000, the Florida Health Department announced.
 Also, the state's daily first-time positivity rate remained below the target 5 percent for the 11th day in a row, at 3.92, and Palm Beach County was below the rate for 15 consecutive days at 2.59 percent -- the lowest since October.

 Of the increased deaths reported, 6 more were people 85 and older and long-term facilities decreased by 4 in data revision.